Summary:

 - When it comes to traditions, then the most authentic account is that it was about victory of Hudaybiyyah (in 628 CE).

-- It is also supported by the fact, that indeed the Romans got the control of Jerusalem back in 628 CE (which is a LOGICAL conclusion as the verses were initially talking about the defeat of the Romans in Jerusalem (i.e. the near land) in 614 CE).
+- It is also supported by the fact, that indeed the Byzantines got the control of Jerusalem back in 628 CE (which is a LOGICAL conclusion as the verses were initially talking about the defeat of the Romans in Jerusalem (i.e. the near land) in 614 CE).

 However, Islamists were FORCED to NEGLECT these facts, and to stick with the non-authentic statement of sub-narrator Sufyan (i.e. the day of Badr in 624 CE).
 And the reasons are obvious that: